Demagnetizer, Plastic Tweezers, Snap-On Caseback Opener, Tester

 Cyclops in different sizes and Seiko S-310 Two Component Adhesive

-This machine is very useful, the item in the picture cost about USD 15.
-It is very important to understand, that the watch has too functions: demagnetizing and driving a quartz movement.
+This demagnetizer is quite useful, the item in the picture cost about USD 15.
+It is very important to understand, that the tool has too functions: demagnetizing and driving a quartz movement.
 Always check the position of the switch before putting the watch onto the pad.
 Never put a Quartz watch onto the device in demagnetizing position!
 You will end up with a demagnetized rotor of your Quartz movement and the watch will NOT work anymore.
 MAGNOMATIC is most likely a trademark owned by Bergeon and used illegally for this Thai Made demagnetizer.

 Never demagnetize an assembled complete quartz watch!
 Also never demagnetize the rotor of a quartz watch!
 I am talking about the very small rotor of the bipolar step motor here and not about the rotor of an automatic watch.
 The stator (the part in which the rotor resides) could be worth demagnetizing if a step motor is not functioning properly anymore.
 You will use this demagnetizer to:

 Demagnetize watch parts - place very small items to be demagnetized into a zip-lock bag or a tissue and demagnetize them together